PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result is `docs/baselines/flatbuffer_direct_tier1_root_a1fd301.json`: 57
 passed, 5 conversion errors, 13 accuracy failures, 11 missing reports, and no timeouts.
 Median and maximum durations were 4.046 and 79.296 seconds.

+The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
+The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing
+reports.
+Median and maximum durations were 7.124 and 120.360 seconds.